Chinese cities try to limit property price cuts as economic risks grow

-HONG KONG (Reuters) - Some Chinese cities are trying to limit property price cuts to 15-20 percent from the original asking price, developers and real estate agents said on Friday, in a bid to brake a steeper industry downturn and boost confidence in the market.
+HONG KONG, May 30 (Reuters) - Some Chinese cities are trying to limit property price cuts to 15-20 percent from the original asking price, developers and real estate agents said on Friday, in a bid to brake a steeper industry downturn and boost confidence in the market.

 The eastern city of Hangzhou and the southern city of Dongguan have recently reinforced regulations first imposed in 2011 that prevented developers from adjusting prices, up or down, on residential projects by more than 15-20 percent compared with what was registered with authorities.